balabit/syslog-ng-rust-modules/README.md

 This parser takes a regular expression as a configuration parameter and matches log messages against this expression.
-If a message successfully matches, the parser extracts the named captures and inserts them into the log message.
+If a message successfully matches, the parser extracts the named captures and inserts them into the data map of the log message.
+You can use the names of the captures like any other name-value pair of syslog-ng, and use them in filters, templates, and so on.

 ## If you want to try it out ...

 Just follow these steps to get it working:

-1. you have to compile and install the development version of syslog-ng.
+1. Compile and install the development version of syslog-ng.
 You can find more instructions [here](https://github.com/balabit/syslog-ng#installation-from-source).
-1. append the directory of `libsyslog-ng.so` to your `LD_LIBRARY_PATH` environment variable
+1. Append the directory of `libsyslog-ng.so` to your `LD_LIBRARY_PATH` environment variable
-1. clone the source code of [regex-parser](https://github.com/ihrwein/regex-parser)
+1. Clone the source code of [regex-parser](https://github.com/ihrwein/regex-parser)
-1. (optional) build and run the unit tests with `cargo test`
+1. (Optional) Build and run the unit tests with `cargo test`
-1. (optional, you will need a nightly compiler) run the benchmark with `cargo bench`
+1. (Optional, you will need a nightly compiler) Run the benchmark with `cargo bench`
-1. create a release build with `cargo build --release`
+1. Create a release build with `cargo build --release`
-1. copy the module to `$prefix/lib/syslog-ng` (where `$prefix` is the installation directory of syslog-ng)
+1. Copy the module to `$prefix/lib/syslog-ng` (where `$prefix` is the installation directory of syslog-ng)

 ```
 cp target/release/libregex_parser.so <install prefix>lib/syslog-ng/
 ```

-Here is a simple `syslog-ng.conf` which can utilize this parser:
+Here is a simple `syslog-ng.conf` that uses this parser.
+The strings before the colons will be the names of the matches extracted into name-value pairs (for example, `seq`, or `runid`).

 ```
 @version: 3.8